What is Important Right Now?

 In a First 5 app wrap-up a few weeks ago, the ladies talked about the Golden Calf incident in Exodus.
 In this story, we see that impatience in waiting led to impractical decisions.
 They let the waiting get in the way of their relationship with God.
 They easily forgot how God had brought them to this place and cared for them so far.
 When we are waiting for the next thing, we want to know the answers sooner rather than later.
 Sometimes we rush ahead when God has something better if we would just wait.
 Two things that the ladies said about waiting stuck with me.

-1. Make sure to do what you know to do until we know what else to do.
+1. Make sure to do what you know to do until you know what else to do.
 For example, I know in any season, I need to be in God’s word, I need to love on my family, I need to reach out to those around me.

 2. Look for God in the present.
-Keep our eyes and ears open to him.
+Keep my eyes and ears open to him.
 One thing that I loved about living in Central Asia was my walk to school each day and the view of the mountains.
 Somehow just seeing the majesty of his creation helped center me for the day.
 Where am I seeing God in my day?
 When I am seeing God in the NOW, I am less likely to be impatient with the timing of things or the irritations of daily life.

-I am also asking myself, "What is important right now?"
-In his book called Essentialism, Greg McKeown writes about focus and figuring out what is Important right now.
+I am also asking myself, “What is important right now?”
+In his book called Essentialism, Greg McKeown writes about focus and figuring out what is important right now.
 The author is not talking about the urgent such as going around and putting out fires but what is most important for me to do that hour, that day.
 For me, it may be doing something with my kids, making my family a nice supper, having coffee with a friend, taking time to spend with God or even exercising.
 More specifically in this season, I need to be healthy-physically, emotionally, and spiritually.
 My husband and I need to be praying and exploring next steps together.
 Lastly I need to connect with our friends and family here in the states that we are visiting.
 So as I look at my day, I am thinking about these things as I figure out how to spend my time.
 At this time, I am blessed with time and not as much to do but I want to use that time well.
 For me, I need to have a plan.

 That’s where another book I have been reading has been helpful.
 In her book, Loving God with All Your Mind, Elizabeth George has a chapter called “Scaling the Mountain of Worry”.
 In this chapter, she suggests 5 guidelines to help use our time well.